Ayush-iitkgp/Ayush-iitkgp.github.io/index.md

 Before moving to Berlin, I was an Assistant Tech Lead at [Adacta Fintech](https://www.adacta-fintech.com/) based in Slovenia spearheading the development of insurance solutions for Europe-based companies such as the Sava and DVA Insurance while honing my skills as a full-stack engineer.

-Before plunging into software development, I was a Deep Learning Engineer at [EventRegistry](http://eventregistry.org/) where I was developing data science pipeline using deep learning based text classification algorithms and deploying it using rest API.
-I also worked as a Data Scientist at [Zemanta, an Outbrain Company](http://www.zemanta.com/) based in Ljubljana, Slovenia.
-My day to day work involves implementing and analyzing the real-time machine algorithms and integrating it with the bidder infrastructure.
+Before plunging into software development, I was a Machine Learning Engineer at [Zemanta, an Outbrain Company](http://www.zemanta.com/) worked as a Data Scientist at  where my day to day work involved implementing and analyzing the real-time machine algorithms and integrating it with the bidder infrastructure.

 Before moving to Slovenia, I worked as the Product Engineer at [Sprinklr](https://www.sprinklr.com/), India where I was involved in implementing the machine learning module in the data flow execution pipeline using Kafka, Spark, and Spring framework.